mikkurogue/pax/roadmap.md

 ## Phase 1, basic core functionality.

-[ ] Basic CLI that accepts commands (just print something per command for now)
+[ ] Basic CLI that accepts commands (just print something per command for now) - Needs to support windows (sadly) [ ] Each "run" of the CLI can only fire 1 command at a time.
+So `zigpkg install PACKAGENAME list` wont work, only `zigpkg install PACKAGENAME` and then afterwards `zigpkg list`.
+This is to simplify the argument parsing and the UX overhead

 [ ] Create a folder to store packages in i.e. ~/.zigpkg/ - this should be initialised only if the folder does not exist already